FREE VEIN SCREENINGS ALL DAY LONG NOW!

 Download the pre and post op treatment sheet for the procedure to learn more.

 Most patients report feeling little, if any, pain during the Radiofrequency Ablation procedure.
-We will give you a local or regional anesthetic to numb the treatment area.
+Therefore, we will give you a local or regional anesthetic to numb the treatment area.

 Read about Paul’s experience in our Vein Center and other real patient stories in Real Patient Stories.
 As an avid athlete, Paul had a heart and muscles like someone half his age.
 His limiting factor were his legs.
 As the aching and exhaustion grew worse, he discovered that he had venous reflux disease, a highly treatable disease for the accredited Vein Center at Fox Valley Plastic Surgery.